Domains Supported: Medschl Platforms Supported: Any

 - Select Show: All Add-Ons in the bottom left corner of the dialog box

-- Select the Citrix Receiver and ensure that the status says Enabled.
+- Select the Citrix ICA Client (which is the add-on for the Citrix Workspace app / Citrix Receiver), and ensure that the status says Enabled.
 There is an Enable/Disable button in the bottom right corner to change the status

 - Click Close

 FAQ: In Mozilla Firefox, I get asked to download an ICA file when I launch an application.
-Can they launch automatically?
+Can applications launch automatically, instead?

 Yes.
 By default Firefox does not know what to do with the file that launches the application.
 You can change a setting in your browser to allow Firefox to launch the application or desktop automatically.

 To do this:

 - Click the Preferences menu in the top right corner and then select Options